Humanitarian Engineering and Science

 TRACK 6: Interdisciplinary (15 CREDITS):

-To obtain the 30 credits required for the MS (Thesis), students must satisfy the following program requirements: (1) 9 credits of required HES Core courses; (2) 3 credits of elective HES classes approved by Engineering, Design & Society; (3) 12 credits of approved Disciplinary Track classes (400 or 500+ level); and (4) 6 credits of MS Thesis research on a thesis topic approved by HES faculty in the Engineering, Design, & Society Division and the affiliated disciplinary track.
+To obtain the 30 credits required for the MS (thesis), students must satisfy the following program requirements: 1) 9 credits of required HES core courses, 2) 3 credits of elective HES classes approved by Engineering, Design and Society, 3) 12 credits of approved Disciplinary Track classes, and 4) 6 credits of MS thesis research on a thesis topic approved by HES faculty in the Engineering, Design, and Society Division and the affiliated disciplinary track.

 EDNS515INTRODUCTION TO SCIENCE AND TECHNOLOGY STUDIES 3.0